ferbsx/Fungal-DeePaC/README.md

 # Fungal-DeePaC
-code and supplementary materials for my Master's thesis
+**code and supplementary materials for my Master's thesis**

-Here, I will explain the order in which the files in this repository were used to produce the results shown in my Master thesis.
+In this file, I will explain the order in which the files in this repository were used to produce the results shown in my Master thesis.
+As the data files are rather large and reproducible using the following files, we do not upload them.
+If you would like to have certain data files, please don't hesitate to reach out to me (via email: <ferdousnasri@zedat.fu-berlin.de>).
+I will gladly provide them.

 ## Fungal metadata:
 - `allFungalMetadata.csv`: This is a large table with 982 fungal species names, along with their label and the source of that label.
 The species with publicly available genomes (471) have more information.